Saint Nick is on his way ….

-This year, De Sint will arrive in Ghent on Sunday, November 18th
+In 2019, De Sint will arrive in Ghent on Sunday, November 17th

-Celebrations begin at 3 pm with a live children’s musical and acrobatic entertainment under the Stadshal followed by Saint Nick’s arrival.
-Afterwards there will be an interactive stage show and a parade in which each child has the opportunity to greet St. Nick personally and deliver a letter or drawing.
-There is also a toy flea market, a variety of workshops, live music, lots of helpers and, of course, plenty of candy.
+Celebrations begin at 3 pm with a welcome song at De Krook followed by Saint Nick’s arrival.
+Afterwards each child has the opportunity to greet St. Nick personally and deliver a letter or drawing.

 After St. Nick’s official arrival in Ghent, he will likely visit your child’s daycare or school as well as make appearances at the library, hospitals and, of course, shopping centres and grocery stores.
 He will eventually arrive in private homes across the country and your children will probably remind you they need to leave their shoes by the chimney before dinner (if you plan to open gifts after dinner) or before going to bed (if you plan to open in the morning, keep in mind things keep on ticking and it’s off to school and work for everyone regardless of the holiday).
 Oh, and don’t forget a carrot for St. Nick’s horse and maybe a pint of beer or some cookies for him and his helpers.